 On the other hand, if it is an informal house party where you are meeting people, the Tu would be more appropriate.
 Friends of a good friend would also be greeted with a Tu.

-You will also have to remember to feminize the greeting if you are greeting a female: Heureux de t’avoir rencontré vs Heureuse?
+In addition as noted above, you will also have to remember to feminize the greeting if you are greeting a female: Heureux de t’avoir rencontré vs Heureuse?
 The difference in pronunciation is more subtle, but if you new to learning French it might be something you trip over.
-Also with this phrase, you have the informal trip hazard, since it could be Heureuse de vous avoir rencontré as well.

 ☞ READ MORE: Think you know how to say Hello in French?
 Take the Quiz!